subjectiverealityy/talenvo-week-1/docs/readme1.md

 **Question:** What happens if two users edit the same card simultaneously?

-**Decision:** Last-write-wins (most recent event is applied)
+**Decision:** Last-write-wins (the most recent event is applied)

 **Why:**
 - Simplest strategy for client-side store (no conflict tracking)
-- Acceptable for Kanban where collisions are rare
+- Acceptable for a Kanban board-style application where collisions are rare
-- Honest tradeoff: documented this limitation

 **Code:**
 ```typescript